You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 A NetApp Support Site Account is optional for pay-as-you-go, but required for BYOL systems.
 Learn how to add NetApp Support Site accounts.

-On the Preconfigured Packages page, select one of the packages to quickly deploy a Cloud Volumes ONTAP system, or click Create my own configuration.
+Preconfigured Packages: Shelect one of the packages to quickly deploy a Cloud Volumes ONTAP system, or click Create my own configuration.

 If you choose one of the packages, you only need to specify a volume and then review and approve the configuration.

-On the Licensing page, change the Cloud Volumes ONTAP version as needed, select a license and a virtual machine type, and then click Continue.
+Licensing: Change the Cloud Volumes ONTAP version as needed, select a license, and select a virtual machine type.

 If your needs change after you launch the system, you can modify the license or virtual machine type later.